paolodragone/pymzn/README.rst

 Contribute
 ----------

-If you find a bug or think of a feature, please submit an issue on the `GitHub page <https://github.com/paolodragone/pymzn/>`__ of PyMzn.
+If you find a bug or think of a useful feature, please submit an issue on the `GitHub page <https://github.com/paolodragone/pymzn/>`__ of PyMzn.

 Pull requests are very welcome too.
 If you are interested in contributing to